Omoteniola-dev/Omoteniola-dev/README.md

 <br />

 ### 💬 About
-I'm a software engineer with production-level experience in building scalable web applications with Javascript, Python, and PHP.
+I build software products with JavaScript, TypeScript, Python, and PHP.
 I'm currently doing the best work I can at a couple of places.

 As an advocate for simplicity, I enjoy the art of explaining technical and seemingly abstract concepts in the visceral expression of my thoughts on paper.